2008–2012 California budget crisis: 2009

 The budget crisis led to cutbacks and many layoffs at state universities in California.
 In order to curb the budget shortfalls, the California Board of Regents voted on a 32% raise in all tuition costs for state universities.
-This led to the 2009 California college tuition hike protests.
+This led to the 2009 California college tuition hike protests, with dozens of college students protesting the 32% tuition increase.

 From 2012 and into 2013

 With the passage of Proposition 30 in 2012 and a steadily improving economy, for the first time in many years, California Governor Jerry Brown's proposed budget plan for 2013 listed a small surplus.

 Causes of budget deficit

 A major source of the deficit was a decline in state revenues from more than $100 billion in 2007 to about $85 billion in 2008—mostly due to declines in personal income taxes, corporate taxes and other taxes.

 Required legislative supermajorities

 News reports and commentators have cited the state's various legislative supermajority requirements as a contributing factor to the state budget crisis.
 The state has a long history of supermajority requirements with a 1933 state ballot measure mandating a two-thirds supermajority to pass the state budget and California Proposition 13 (1978) mandating another two-thirds supermajority to pass tax increases.
 The National Conference of State Legislatures (NCSL) notes that, as of 2008, only 9 states required a supermajority to pass the state budget and of those 9, only 3 (California, Arkansas, and Rhode Island) required a two-thirds supermajority instead of a three-fifths supermajority to pass the state budget.
 The NCSL also notes that, as of 2008, 15 states required a supermajority to raise taxes and that California was among the 10 of those 15 that require more than a three-fifths supermajority (i.e., a 2/3 or 3/4 supermajority).